 What form should you use to file ITR?

 There are seven forms available in the Income Tax website for filling return.
-You should know what is applicable for you before filling the return.
+You should know what is applicable for you before filling the return or which ITR form to file for AY 2020-21.
 Many taxpayers omit their capital gains or any other income while filing the return to avoid complicacy or hiding the information.
 This is not desirable from tax payers.

 Here are the following tax return forms and when to use it:

-This form is for individuals who have income from salaries/ pension, one house property and other sources such as interests, dividends etc (excluding lottery and income from horse race betting).
-This form is applicable for the total income of Up to Rs 50 lacs.
+ITR-1: This form is for individuals who have income from salaries, one house property and other sources such as interests, dividends etc. This form is applicable for the total income of Up to Rs 50 lacs.
 It cannot be used for the following cases:

 - Income from more than one house property.